The Real Cost of a Vacant OD or Ophthalmologist Position

 How to Run a Smooth Search

-Starting early gives you access to passive candidates.
 The best OD and ophthalmologist candidates are often not actively job hunting.
 They are happy where they are, but open to the right opportunity if it crosses their path at the right time.
 A practice searching under pressure is limited to whoever happens to be actively looking that month.
 A practice that starts early reaches the much larger pool of people who were not looking, but would have said yes.

-Starting early does not mean hiring early.
 It just means having options when the right person appears.
 A search can run in the background while you evaluate timing, candidates, and fit on your own schedule.
 You stay in control the entire way.
 The goal is simply to be ready to move when the right person comes along, instead of starting from zero.
+ETS Vision makes sure the candidate is the right fit for your practice not just any fit and this helps to

-Responsive communication matters more than almost anything else.
 Top candidates are typically considering a few opportunities at once, and the practices that move with confidence tend to get their first choice.
 A good rule of thumb is to respond to any promising candidate profile within 48 hours and schedule an in-person visit within a week of that first conversation.
+Always clearly define the next step in the process too, an unclear or open-ended timeline is enough to make a strong candidate move on to another opportunity.

-Know your numbers.
 None of this needs to be finalized, but having a sense of each one speeds up the process and helps the search land in a better place:

-• Your current patient volume and how far out you are booked
+- Your current patient volume and how far out you are booked

-• Your production numbers and what compensation structure they can support
+- Your production numbers and what compensation structure they can support

-• Whether you have the exam lane space and support staff to bring someone new on board
+- Whether you have the exam lane space and support staff to bring someone new on board

-• The clinical skills and experience level the role requires (general OD, specialty contact lenses, ocular disease management, surgical co-management, subspecialty)
+- The clinical skills and experience level the role requires (general OD, specialty contact lenses, ocular disease management, surgical co-management, subspecialty)

-• Full-time or part-time, and what the day-to-day schedule would look like
+- Full-time or part-time, and what the day-to-day schedule would look like

-• A general compensation range, benefits structure, and contract outline
+- A general compensation range, benefits structure, and contract outline

-• What makes your practice culture genuinely worth joining, not just the paycheck
+- What makes your practice culture genuinely worth joining, not just the paycheck

-• The ideal cultural fit for your team, and any non-negotiables versus flexible points
+- The ideal cultural fit for your team, and any non-negotiables versus flexible points

 For ophthalmology searches specifically, factor in extra runway.
 Notice periods, credentialing, and licensing all add time after a contract is signed, so having these pieces ready matters even more when the total timeline stretches to 12 to 18 months.